The History of Sydney 3DE

 The event is now held at the Sydney International Equestrian Centre (SIEC) at Horsley Park, home of the Olympic Equestrian events in 2000 and Australia’s most prestigious Equestrian Centre.

-To this day the Sydney International Horse Trials remains a major fixture on the Australian eventing calendar.
+To this day the Sydney 3DE remains a major fixture on the Australian eventing calendar.